-Vauxhall Grandland X Hybrid range, MPG, CO2 & charging
+Vauxhall Grandland Hybrid range, MPG, CO2 & charging

-Vauxhall claims the Grandland X Hybrid will return as much as 204mpg fuel economy, but as with any plug-in hybrid (PHEV), how economical it is depends on your usage patterns.
+Vauxhall claims the Grandland Hybrid will return as much as 192mpg fuel economy, but as with any plug-in hybrid (PHEV), how economical it is depends on your usage patterns.
 Plug it in regularly and cover only short journeys to and from the office or shops, and your average consumption could even better those official figures.
-Run it on longer trips, however, and you’ll end up relying heavily on the petrol engine – we averaged around 45mpg in Hybrid mode, where the engine and electric motor work in tandem to achieve maximum efficiency.
+Run it on longer trips, however, and you’ll end up relying heavily on the petrol engine, with a resulting detrimental effect on your average fuel economy.

-Vauxhall Grandland X Hybrid range, MPG & CO2 emissions
+Vauxhall Grandland Hybrid range, MPG & CO2 emissions

 Unless you have no access to a plug (if this is the case, a plug-in hybrid probably isn’t for you) or need a degree of zero-emissions range for later use, you should avoid using this function.
 Regularly driving a plug-in hybrid like this isn’t what's intended, of course.
 Plug the car in each evening or when you stop at the supermarket and you could save thousands on fuel costs.

 The Vauxhall Grandland Hybrid isn't available with fast or rapid charging technology.
 As standard, the SUV comes with a 3.7kW on-board charger, while a 7.4kW version is available as an option.
 Using the latter, Vauxhall says the Grandland will charge in “less than two hours” from a home wallbox of the same speed.

 - 1VerdictThe Grandland Hybrid was Vauxhall's first plug-in hybrid SUV and a late 2021 update has boosted its appeal in some areas